Samuel-Lubliner/local-library-django-tutorial/notes/6-Homepage.md

 The view function 'index'

 - Fetches the number of records using `objects.all()` on the model classes.
-- Gets a list of `BookInstance` objects that have the status field value of 'a' for available
+- Retrieves a collection of `BookInstance` objects where the status field is set to 'a' for available
 - Calls the `render()` function to create an HTML page a return the page as a response.

-The `context` variable is a dictionary, containing the placeholder data
+The `context` variable is a dictionary, containing the placeholder data.

 ## Template

-- A template defines the structure a file
-- Such as an HTML page
+- A template defines the structure a file, such as an HTML page
 - Use placeholders for content

 In the index view from 'locallibrary/catalog/views.py', the `render()` function will expect to find `/django-locallibrary-tutorial/catalog/templates/index.html` or return an error.